anitajose1/readme-generator/README.md

   [Tests](#tests)
   [Questions](#questions)
   ## Installation
-  bcfdsz
+  Open the project's repositiory, click the "Code" dropdown button, copy the SSH key, and input "git clone <SSH key>" in the root directory in the terminal.
+This will create a local copy of the project, which you can use.
   ## Usage
-  bvfd
+  You can edit, add, or delete the README file after you install it.
   ## License
-  MPL-2.0
+  MIT
   Copyright (c) Anita Jose.
 All rights reserved.
-Licensed under the MPL-2.0 license.
+Licensed under the MIT license.
   ## Contributing
-  bfdsx
+  N/A
   ## Tests
-  bfd
+  N/A
   ## Questions
   Got any questions for the author [anitajose1](https://github.com/anitajose1)?
-  Email the author at: [bvfds](mailto:bvfds)
+  Email the author at: [anitajose119@gmail.com](mailto:anitajose119@gmail.com)